tremo123/Ogar-unlimited/src/README.md

  27. garbage collection. prevent memory leak.
  28. chat
  29. Multi server support (see multiverse)
+ 30. Bots that team

 ### Note:
 Please note that this is updated very frequently and you should check for updates every week.
 I added an update system but It needs to be initialized by you (because I don't think it is the right thing to do, updating without your consent).
 Also you may copy this and modify it just please give some credit to the hard working dev team, that is all I care.
 Another note is that I am sometimes terrible in my grammar (I still cannot spell potato out loud).
 If there is an issue, please notify me.
 If there is something you want in this, just make a pull request.

-### Purchased Ogar UL?
+### DO NOT BUY OGAR UL!
 If you've purchased a copy of Ogar UL, you just got scammed.
 It is open source which means it is FREE. yes FREE!
-So if you paid any money, well, too bad
+So if you paid any money, well, too bad.

+### DO not get from other sources
+If you got ogarUL from anywhere besides github, DELETE IT IMMEDIATLY!!!
+Those might be bundled with viruses and other things.
+Remember you are running this probably from `sudo`.
+Get the github one here: https://github.com/AJS-development/Ogar-unlimited

 ### How do I install plugins from the official library?
 the official library is here: https://github.com/AJS-development/OgarUL-Plugin-Library